-Never one to be left behind, Ireland is fast catching up with the likes of Belgium, Germany and even the States as one of the best spots for beer and whiskey geeks the world over, with over two and a half million visitors checking out our brewery and distillery attractions annually.
+Never one to be left behind, Ireland is fast catching up with the likes of Belgium, Germany and even the States as one of the best spots for beer and whiskey geeks the world over, with over 2.5 million visitors checking out our brewery and distillery attractions annually.

 After all, if there’s one thing we do well here, it’s

 Irish Beers That Aren’t Guinness…? 🤔

 They really do exist!
 No matter your brew of choice, Ireland’s thriving brewery and distillery scene offers an assortment of out-of-this-world whiskeys, ales, lagers and, yes, some pretty outstanding, creamy-smooth stouts.

 But you don’t have to stop at a pint or two at the nearest hole-in-the-wall.
 There are plenty of indie and big-name breweries peppered all over the island for those in search of a tour.

 Finding and booking the brewery tour that best fits your taste preferences can prove quite a challenge.
 This is why we’ve decided to compile this handy list of the best Irish brewery tours of the bunch, plus all the usual need-to-know visitor info.
 All of these tours are perfect whether you happen to be a solo traveller or part of a couple or group.

 Our (By-No-Means-Definitive) List of the Best Brewery Tours in Ireland

 1. Guinness Storehouse Tour, Dublin City

 Open: Every day of the week from 9:30am to 7:00pm (extended to 8:00pm during the summer months)